Marie Thérèse Coincoin

 Marie Thérèse Coincoin, born as Coincoin (with no surname), also known as Marie Thérèse dite Coincoin, and Marie Thérèse Métoyer, (August 1742 – 1816) was a planter, slave owner, and businesswoman at the colonial Louisiana outpost of Natchitoches (later known as Natchitoches Parish).

 A Louisiana Creole of color, Coincoin was born into slavery.
 Her freedom was purchased in 1778 by Claude Thomas Pierre Métoyer, with whom she had a long liaison and ten children.
-She and her descendants established the historical community of Isle Brevelle of Créoles of color along the Cane River, including what is said to be the first church founded by free people of color for their own use, St. Augustine Parish (Isle Brevelle) Church, Natchez, Louisiana.
+She and her descendants established the historical community of Isle Brevelle of Créoles of color along the Cane River, including what is said to be the first church founded by free people of color for their own use, St. Augustine Parish Church, Natchez, Louisiana.
 The church is included as a notable site on the Louisiana African American Heritage Trail.

 Early life and family

-The family was enslaved by the Louisiana French Natchitoches post's founder and commandant, Chevalier Louis Juchereau de St. Denis.
-She was born as Coincoin in 1742 in Natchitoches (later known as Narchitoches Parish).
+Coincoin's family was enslaved by the Louisiana French Natchitoches post's founder and commandant, Chevalier Louis Juchereau de St. Denis.
+She was born as Coincoin in 1742 in Natchitoches (later known as Natchitoches Parish).
 Her parents were François and Marie Françoise, she was the fourth of eleven children.

 As children, Coincoin and her sister Marie Louise ditte were trained in pharmacology and nursing.
 By these skills the women earned a livelihood after gaining freedom through manumission as adults.
 Their other nine siblings would remain enslaved at various colonial posts from Natchitoches to Pensacola.